Legoless/Alpha/README.md

 - Entire Application State Snapshot
 - Status information widgets
 - Recording touches and replaying
-- Remote connection to app
+- Remote connection to app (state)
-- Remote debugging
+- Remote debugger

 **This is an unofficial fork from the amazing Flipboard guys.
 It is a big rewrite of FLEX architecture, making it completely extensible, but sadly not backwards compatible with original code.**